-Introducing the Leeds Commitment to Carers: “Making Leeds the best city for carers” 2017 – 2020
+Introducing Leeds Commitment to Carers: “Making Leeds the best city for carers”

-Leeds has a bold ambition to be the best city for health and wellbeing in the UK.
+Leeds City Council has a bold ambition to be the best city for health and wellbeing in the UK.
 Unpaid carers are crucial both to our communities and to the sustainability of health and social care in Leeds.
-If we are to be the best city for health and well-being, we need to be the best city for carers!
+If we are to be the best city for health and wellbeing, we need to be the best city for carers!

-As co-chairs of the Leeds Carers Partnership Group we positively support the Leeds Commitment to Carers and recognise that we all have our part to play.
+We all have our part to play.
 By taking action to demonstrate your own commitment you are taking a positive step in making Leeds the best city for carers.
+If you or your organisation are ready pledge your commitment today, complete this pledge form.

 A carer is a person of any age who helps to look after a relative, neighbour or friend who could not manage without their help because of physical or mental ill-health, disability, sensory impairment or substance misuse.